An observationally-constrained model of strong magnetic reconnection in the solar chromosphere. Atmospheric stratification and estimates of heating rates: Results

 \subsection{One snapshot inversion}

 The inversion of the whole FOV and/or the complete temporal series is very computationally expensive.
 Therefore, we have inverted our ROI only around 12:15\,UT.
 This snapshot includes the observation of the \ion{Fe}{i} lines (not included in the other two time-series), exhibits good seeing in all wavelength positions for all spectral lines, and the time difference between the observation of the central wavelength of \ion{Ca}{ii}~K and \ion{Ca}{ii}~8542\,\AA\ is less than 1 second.
-Since the analysis is performed in an optical-depth axis, regions at equal $\tau$ values can sample different geometrical heights.
+Since the analysis {is shown with maps at a given optical depth}, regions at equal $\tau$ values can sample different geometrical heights.

 \paragraph{Temperature stratification:} Figure~\ref{fig:inversion_maps} shows horizontal slices of the inferred temperature at three different optical depths: at $\log(\tau)\sim0$, associated with the continuum formation layer in the photosphere, $\log(\tau)=-3.2$ which shows the upper photosphere (around the solar temperature minimum in quiet-sun models), and at $\log(\tau)=-4$, which provides a view of the chromosphere.
 At $\log(\tau)\sim0$, the temperature shows the pattern of photospheric granulation with temperatures around 6000\,K. In this layer, there is no indication of chromospheric activity.
 At $\log(\tau)\sim-3.2$, we found a region of about $6\arcsec \times6\arcsec$ with a temperature of around 7000\,K compared with the $\sim$5000\,K of the surrounding.
-It starts at the edge of the pore where magnetic flux cancellation is expected to occurs and extends towards the right side coinciding in location with the bright fibrils (see Fig.~\ref{fig:mosaico}).
+It starts at the edge of the pore where magnetic flux cancellation is expected to occur and extends towards the right side coinciding in location with the bright fibrils (see Fig.~\ref{fig:mosaico}).

 The atmosphere above (at $\log(\tau)=-4$) shows a very different temperature distribution.
 The region of the fibrils have now temperatures similar to what is found above the pore.
 In both places, some areas exceed 10\,kK.
 Outside these areas, temperatures are much lower.
 While the higher temperatures above the fibrils can be understood as a transfer of energy from below, the increase in temperature above the pore has no counterpart below and could then be generated at higher altitudes.